UAF Music Student Handbook

 - University instruments may not be removed from the Fairbanks municipal area, except for Music Department authorized trips.

 Students are asked to exercise extreme care when transporting instruments outdoors during periods of extreme low temperatures.
+Please discuss with your applied instructor the best ways to transport and store University instruments as well as any actions to avoid when doing so.

 Music Department chairs and stands should never leave the music building.
 Please report any music stands or equipment found outside the Music Department to UAF faculty or staff.

 Music students may use the Piano Laboratory (Room 225) during the times when the room is not being used for scheduled class piano instruction.
+This room is locked at all times and must be accessed with a Polar Express card.

 - Please use headsets while practicing to minimize disturbance to others.